 How to play: Shot roulette is simple yet effective: you line up as many shots as you like per person, but fill half with water and half with vodka (or other clear spirit of your choice).

-Potential 5+ vodkas in a row aside, the real challenge lies in maintaining your best poker face: as you each drink your row of shots, the other members of the group have to try and tell what you just swallowed.
-If it’s alcohol and they get it right?
-Sorry, another shot for you.
+Aside from potentially having to down a number of shots of alcohol, the real challenge lies in maintaining your best poker face: as you each drink your row of shots, the other members of the group have to try and tell what you just swallowed.
+If it’s alcohol and they get it right, then sorry, but that's another shot for you.

 How to play: Your mission, if you choose to accept it?
-Protect the groom at all costs.
-Every time the best man raises his hand to listen to his ear piece (real or imaginary, up to you), the group must shout ‘Get down, Mr President!’ and launch themselves in front of or on top of the groom to keep him safe from incoming attacks.
+Protect the stag at all costs.
+Every time the best man raises his hand to listen to his ear piece (real or imaginary, up to you), the group must shout ‘Get down, Mr Prime Minister!’ and launch themselves in front of or on top of the stag to keep him safe from incoming attacks.

 Is this basically bundles for grown-ups?
 Yes.
 Is it also a hell of a lot of fun?
 Also yes.

 Stag do drinking games that revolve around confidence (or arrogance, as the name suggests) can be dangerous.
 How daring will you be with your drink?

 You will need: A coin and a spare glass.

 How to play: As the name suggests, this stag do game is all about confidence.
 Pour as much of your drink as you dare into the empty glass – this is the measure of your ‘arrogance’ – and then flip and call a coin.
 If you guess heads or tails correctly, it moves on to the next player.